MOUCSF/LineageTracingMO/README.md

 Before use, 10x barcode whitelist files are required.
 For single cell barcode which I used as whilelist in the code, first please make seurat object by using your cellranger output as usual.
 After removal of low quality cells, dead cells, and doublet cells by your familiar fashion, you can extract 10x barcode and save as yoursample.whitelist.Singlet.txt as follows.
-My case, I used SampleID for meta.data name such as obj$SampleID to distinguish sample number.
+In my case, I used SampleID for meta.data name such as obj$SampleID to distinguish sample number.
 Please type in **Rstudio** as follows if you use merged seurat object.
 ```
 save_10xbarcode <- function(obj) {